 BA T7M8 Latin American studies with Human Rights (Including Foundation Year),

 BA T7M9 Latin American Studies with Human Rights

-This interdisciplinary module provides an introduction to the history, politics and culture of Latin America and the Caribbean, offering insights into major trends and processes that have shaped the region.
-As we trace the region's history from its pre-Columbian roots up to the mid-twentieth century modernisation, we will draw on a broad range of academic disciplines, ranging from anthropology, sociology, and cultural production, as well as economics, politics, and history.
+This interdisciplinary module introduces the history, politics and culture of Latin America and the Caribbean, offering insights into major trends and processes that have shaped the region.
+As we move from pre-Columbian indigenous cultures up to the mid-twentieth century revolution, we will draw on perspectives from a broad range of academic disciplines, ranging from anthropology, sociology, and cultural studies, as well as economics, politics, and history.

 The weekly lectures and seminars will examine a series of core topics, such as: indigenous societies, European conquest, colonial life, the quest for independence, the challenges of nation building, and revolutionary struggle.
 As well as engaging with scholarly texts, we will also explore the topics covered in the module through the rich cultural production of Latin America and the Caribbean, by engaging with historical documents, digitised primary sources, political manifestos, films, documentaries, literary texts and artworks, including those held at the Essex Collection of Art from Latin America (ESCALA), the University's unique resource.

 The aims of this module are:

 1. To gain a critical awareness of the key historical processes that shaped the nations of Latin America and the Caribbean

 2. To study historical phenomena in interdisciplinary frameworks

 3. To explore links between historical processes, socio-political formations, and cultural production